Partner Program Overview

 The reason?
 Both these airports were under cyberattacks.

 Unfortunately, such attacks on airports aren’t isolated incidents.
-A report from ImmuniWeb found “97 out of the world’s largest 100 airports have security risks related to vulnerable web and mobile applications, misconfigured public cloud, Dark Web exposure or code repositories leaks.”3 As a result, aviation systems frequently find their data and operations at risk from complex cyberthreats.
+A report from ImmuniWeb found that “97 out of the world’s largest 100 airports have security risks related to vulnerable web and mobile applications, misconfigured public cloud, Dark Web exposure or code repositories leaks.”
+As a result, aviation systems frequently find their data and operations at risk from complex cyberthreats.

 Airports process data from millions of passengers and cargo shipments every year.
 They have access to customers’ personally identifiable information (PII) and payment details, as well as employee data and biometrics.
 Moreover, since airports are part of a country’s critical infrastructure, breaches can have significant and widespread consequences beyond financial loss and reputational damage.
-In March 2020, hackers attacked two San Francisco Airport websites and stole usernames and passwords of staff and contractors.4 To avoid any adverse events, the airport had to pull down the affected websites and issue a forced password reset before bringing them back online.
+In March 2020, hackers attacked two San Francisco Airport websites and stole usernames and passwords of staff and contractors.
+To avoid any adverse events, the airport had to pull down the affected websites and issue a forced password reset before bringing them back online.

 For passengers’ comfort and for operational efficiency, airports rely heavily on technology and automation for ticketing, check-ins, Wi-Fi, personnel authentication, access controls, surveillance, and staff management.
 Since airport systems are interconnected, unsecured data flow in this network expands the attack surface.